Maithripala Sirisena: 2024 presidential campaign

 On 31 January 2023, Sirisena announced his intention to contest in the 2024 Sri Lankan presidential election at a conference for the Sri Lanka Freedom Party.
-In his speech, Sirisena addressed the recent Easter Bombing inquiry findings, apologized to the Catholic community and compared himself to anti-apartheid activist Nelson Mandela.
+In his speech, Sirisena addressed the recent Easter Bombing inquiry findings, apologised to the Catholic community and compared himself to anti-apartheid activist Nelson Mandela.
+Sirisena withdrew his campaign the following year and endorsed Minister of Justice Wijeyadasa Rajapakshe as the SLFP candidate instead.
+However, later he withdrew support to Rajapakshe and declared to remain independent and not back any candidate.